Assailed by scandal, UK's Johnson fights for his job | Law-Order

 Johnson has given a variety of explanations about the parties: first, he said no rules had been broken but then he apologized to the British people for the apparent hypocrisy of such gatherings.
 Police officers who guard Downing Street have been interviewed by Gray and have given "extremely damning" evidence, The Telegraph newspaper reported, citing an unidentified source.

+"Johnson has completely lost his authority," Nick Timothy, who served as Downing Street chief of staff to Johnson's Conservative predecessor Theresa May, wrote in The Telegraph.
+"The collapse in Johnson's authority is causing widespread political dysfunction and further danger for the Conservatives," he said.
+"Johnson is no longer popular, he is no longer powerful."

-Johnson has denied a claim that he was told a "bring your own booze" lockdown gathering on May 20, 2020, which he says he thought was a work event, was inappropriate.
+Johnson has denied an allegation that he was told a "bring your own booze" lockdown gathering on May 20, 2020, which he says he thought was a work event, was inappropriate.
 His former senior adviser Dominic Cummings - now a harsh critic - is due to be interviewed on Monday.

 Toppling Johnson would leave Britain in limbo for months just as the West deals with the Ukraine crisis and the world's fifth-largest economy grapples with a once-in-a-generation inflationary wave triggered by the pandemic.
 To trigger a leadership challenge, 54 of the 359 Conservative MPs in parliament must write letters of no confidence to the chairman of the party's 1922 Committee.